 Plugins may be specified via Plugin directives in the sudo.conf(5) file.
 They may be loaded as dynamic shared objects (on systems that support them), or compiled directly into the sudo binary.
-If no sudo.conf(5) file is present, or it contains no Plugin lines, sudo will use the traditional sudoers security policy and I/O logging.
+If no sudo.conf(5) file is present, or if it doesn't contain any Plugin lines, sudo will use sudoers(5) for the policy, auditing and I/O logging plugins.
 See the sudo.conf(5) manual for details of the /etc/sudo.conf file and the sudo_plugin(5) manual for more information about the sudo plugin architecture.